 These are people who have liked our public Facebook page “West Welcome Wagon”.
 These valued members of our community respond to our requests for essential asylum seeker items.
 There are currently over 4,000 followers.
 Please note that the former Facebook group has been closed.

 CORE is a group of people who have been invited to participate in the running of the organisation in a more structured way.
 These people have signed the volunteer agreement and undertake a range of leadership roles within the organisation.
-For example, they may be on the Committee, provide administrative support, be a coordinator, or work on grant applications.
+For example, they may be on the Board, provide administrative support, be a coordinator, or work on grant applications.
 There are currently over 200 members in CORE.

 Members of the incorporated association, West Welcome Wagon, Inc.

-These are members of CORE who have submitted a consent form to the Committee and been approved as a member with voting rights.
+These are members of CORE who have submitted a consent form to the Board and been approved as a member with voting rights.
 Under the rules of association, these members can vote at the AGM and at special meetings called from time to time, where decisions are made about finances, structure and strategic direction.
-Members also elect a Committee who are then tasked with the day to day running of the association, including banking, implementing policies and approving actions of other volunteers on behalf of WWW Inc.
+Members also elect a Board who are then tasked with the day to day running of the association, including banking, implementing policies and approving actions of other volunteers on behalf of WWW Inc.

 All members – be they Facebook followers or in CORE – are incredibly valuable.
 Everyone plays a vital role in keeping this organisation focused on delivering support to some of the most vulnerable people in our community.
 Thank you for your patience, and your ongoing support as our organisation continues to develop and adapt and expand.